miningape/computas-challenge/README.md

 - Checks for correct stream buffer type, i.e. not JPEG.
 - Unit tests.
 - Tests with non ANSI characters like emojis and Chinese characters
+- Tests on other operating systems: Tested on MacOS BigSur (M1) so may not work as expected on a Windows 11 PC with an AMD chip.
+- "Weird" "bug": If alphabet contains a newline the newline is also transformed.